whoward3/C-Code-Obfuscator/DESIGN.md

 ```
 Post-Whitspace remover: <br>
 ```
+#include <iostream>
-#include <iostream> int main(){int number=5;return 0;}
+int main(){int number=5;return 0;}
 ```
 We decided to do this to further reduce the readability of the code.
 It is much harder to read if statements, loops, etc. when all the white space is removed.
-This does have a small requiremtn that the coder does use `{}` that with loops and if statements.
+We expect the coder to follow c-style guidelines to ensure this function removes whitespace appropriately and that the code is still executable after this function is complete.
+This includes the appropriate usage of `{}` with iterators and conditional statements.
 ## Using all 3 functions
 Pre using all 3 functions: <br>
 ```
 #include <iostream>

 //This is a dummy function
 int main()